jonathansick/aastex_boilerplate/README.md

 This is a simple project to help you start writing your paper.

-## Notes
+## Bootstrap your paper

+1. [Download a zip](https://github.com/jonathansick/aastex_boilerplate/archive/master.zip) of this repository to start your paper from.
+Name and place the directory as you please.
-1. Feel free to customize the name of the paper from `article.tex`.
-Just change the `ROOT` variable in the `Makefile`.
+2. Customize the name of the root paper file from `article.tex`.
+Change the file name, then the `ROOT` variable in the `Makefile`.
+3. Make your paper a git repository!

+   git init .
+   git add *
+   git commit -am "Starting a new paper."

-2. I've stuffed the preamble into `preamble.tex`, and macro definitions into `defs.tex`.
+4. I've stuffed the preamble into `preamble.tex`, and macro definitions into `defs.tex`.
 Add your macros to `defs.tex`.
-3. I'm using the [vc](http://www.ctan.org/tex-archive/support/vc) version control bundle to print `git` SHA1s, authors and emails into the `slugcommit` in early drafts.

-   To disable this: edit the make file to not depend on `vc.tex`.
-Also modify the line with `\slugcomment` in `article.tex` to be more useful for you.

-   Once the article is submitted, replace the line starting with `\InputIfFileExists...` in `article.tex` with a direct `\slugcomment{...}` statement.
+5. (optional) Register yourself as an author for the annotation system.
+See the *Collaborative Annotations* section below.
+6. Run `make` to ensure everything is hooked up.

+*As a fun bonus*, you can install my [`watcher.py` script](https://gist.github.com/jonathansick/3594679) to call the `Makefile` whenever you edit the source.

+    watcher.py article.tex

-4. When the article is being prepared for submission, inputs need to be flattened.
+When the article is being prepared for submission, inputs need to be flattened.
 The [Astropysics](http://pythonhosted.org/Astropysics/) package can help with this.

 ## Features